Cosmetic Ear Surgery (Otoplasty)

 Why Choose Us

-If you’re considering cosmetic ear surgery, look for a board-certified plastic or facial plastic surgeon with specialized training and significant experience performing otoplasty procedures.
-Consider going to a cosmetic surgeon who is affiliated with a major medical center, such as at Cleveland Clinic.
-Ask your cosmetic surgeon about credentials, training and how many cosmetic ear surgeries he or she has performed.
+If you’re considering cosmetic ear surgery, look for a board-certified plastic or facial plastic surgeon with specialized training and significant experience performing otoplasty surgery.
+Consider going to a cosmetic ear surgeon who is affiliated with a major medical center, such as at Cleveland Clinic.
+Ask your cosmetic ear surgeon about credentials, training and how many cosmetic ear surgeries he or she has performed.

 Is this procedure covered by health insurance?